Shaban-Eissa/Javascript-Internals/v8-performance-metrics/README.md

 <img src="https://miro.medium.com/v2/resize:fit:720/format:webp/1*ZIH_wjqDfZn6NRKsDi9mvA.png" />

 As we can see from the above image, the JavaScript source code is fed to the parser.
 The parser generates an AST.
 Ignition generates bytecode, and TurboFan produces optimized machine code.
-Don’t worry about the red and green arrows as of now.
-They will make sense once we get to the working of Ignition and TurboFan.

 How Are JavaScript Engines Different from the Engines of Other Programming Languages?
 -------------------------------------------------------------------------------------